Draupnir bot

 V. Ongoing Usage¶

-There is an awesome community handbook that contains step-by-step instructions for cases when your server sends (or receives) spam/illegal content and you need to take action fast.
+There is an awesome community handbook that contains step-by-step instructions for cases where your server sends (or receives) spam/illegal content, against which you must take action fast.
 It is a great resource to have at hand, so we recommend reading it and keeping it bookmarked!

 Policies¶

-We strongly recommend reading Draupnir documentation about policies and how to use them.
+For your understanding, we recommend reading Draupnir documentation about policies and their usage.

 Power up with Draupnir